Technocolabs-Group-A/Stock--Price-Prediction/Readme.md

 ## DATA CLEANING

    Deleted "Unnamed:7" Column For "Nan" Values Parsed The Date attribute in "datetime64" data type.
 Checked For Duplicate Rows(Not Found).
+   Dropped features which are of no use the model.
+Removed outliers from data and make it more clean to use further.

 ## EDA(Exploratry Data Analysis)